aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 - Designed for caching read‑only queries that produce a ResultSet, this plugin is typically good for certain types of database application workloads when the data in the table does not change very often.
 - User application can enable remote query caching functionality with minimal amount of application code changes.
 The application needs to enable the remote query caching plugin and specify the cache server’s endpoint when creating the JDBC connection, and prefix the query string with a SQL query hint containing the TTL.
-- All incoming queries that contain a caching query hint prefix will have their responses cached with the specified TTL.
+- Eligible queries that contain a caching query hint prefix will have their responses cached with the specified TTL.
 Further requests with the same query get their result served from the cache instead of the backend database.
 - For safety/security of caching operations, SQL queries longer than a specified length threshold (defaulted to 16K) will not be eligible for caching.
 - Cache writes are asynchronous to reduce query latency but may lead to a brief time window where the first request is served from the database while a background write occurs to write the query result into the cache server.
 - The cache server is responsible for item evictions and scaling; the client does not enforce an in‑JVM size limit for cached data.